-Joint Venture: Under this strategy, an organization is formed by two or more companies to undertake financial acts together.
-The organization created is called the Joint Venture wherein both the two entities partner on every expenditure, profits & the leadership of the organization.
+- Joint Venture: Under this strategy, an organization is formed by two or more companies to undertake financial acts together.
+The organization created is called the Joint Venture wherein the two entities partner on every expenditure, profit & leadership of the organization.

-Slump sale: Under this strategy, an entity sells its one or more undertaking for lump sum consideration irrespective of the individual values of the assets or liabilities of the undertaking.
+- Slump sale: Under this strategy, an entity sells one or more undertakings for lump sum consideration irrespective of the individual values of the assets or liabilities of the undertaking.

 We are a team of professionals, well versed with the tax and regulatory environment in India, and stays constantly abreast with the changes in tax policies, administration, and regulations.
 We assist our clients both corporates and non-corporates not only in developing effective tax strategies but also in implementing them efficiently.

 - Understand the client’s business needs and suitably advise on the restructuring approach;